ably77/gloo-mesh-argocd-blog/README.md

   }}'
 ```

-### Navigating to argocd UI
+### Navigating to Argo CD UI
-At this point, we should be able to access our argocd server using port-forward at localhost:9999
+At this point, we should be able to access our Argo CD server using port-forward at localhost:9999
 ```
 kubectl port-forward svc/argocd-server -n argocd 9999:443 --context mgmt
 ```

-### Login to argocd using CLI
+### Login to Argo CD using CLI
 ```
 argocd login localhost:9999
 ```

-### add cluster1 and cluster2 to argocd
+### add cluster1 and cluster2 to Argo CD
 ```
 argocd cluster add cluster1
 argocd cluster add cluster2